Hunrito/ghost888/readme.txt

-Experimental for 1.29 implemented.

-Background:
+**Experimental for 1.29.**
+24 player support untested.
+Check commit history if you're looking for how to make your own bot 1.29 compitable.

+If you want to host on 1.28 or earlier versions, change to branch: ver28_sg

+**Background:**
-I've made a summary of how to install and getting ghost++ up and running on a raspberry pi debian stretch.
-I've installed it on Ubuntu 16.04 too, but I didn't keep track of every library I tried then.
+I've made a summary of how to install and getting ghost++ up and running on a raspberry pi.
+I've installed it on Ubuntu 16.04 too, but I didn't keep track of every dependency I tried then.

-Overview:
+**Overview:**
 1. Installing dependencies and compiling the three main parts.
 2. Configuring mysql/mariadb database
 3. Create a folder with the executable and directories